-- Luis Madureira: Luso-Brazilian Colonial and Postcolonial Studies; and Modernism and Modernity in Latin America, Africa, and the Caribbean, Early modern and colonial studies, Theatre and performance in Africa.
+- Luis Madureira: Luso-Brazilian colonial and postcolonial studies, Modernism and Modernity in Latin America, Africa, and the Caribbean, Early modern and colonial studies, Theatre and performance in Africa.

-- Ruben Medina: Mexican and Chicano/a Literature and Culture; Canonical and Non-Canonical writers; Intellectual History; Film Studies; and Mexican Migration to the United States.
+- Ruben Medina: Mexican and US Latinx literature and culture, continental connections, film studies, Neo-Avant-Garde movements, and Mexican migration to the United States.

 - Marcelo Pellegrini: 19th and 20th Century Latin American Poetry; the Latin American Essay; and Translation Theory.